HomeWhat is Operational Intelligence?

 Bring the exception, with context, to the person who can act on it.

-How we deliver it Briefings, alerts, and reports arrive in plain language — before the morning meeting.
+How we deliver it Analytics shapes KPIs and scorecards from the live record; Feeds deliver briefings, alerts, and reports in plain language — before the morning meeting.

 04